 First, check out this quick slideshow to get an overview of the project:

-Poinsettias are often mistaken for flower petals because of their groupings and colors, but those are actually leaves.
+Poinsettias are often mistaken for flower petals because of their groupings and colors, but those are leaves.
 I designed the template so you don't need to cut out each individual leaf but rather a whole layer.
 Much quicker, trust me!

-The template comes in 3 sizes for each layer, but you can either choose the small, medium or large only - each combo will give you a different poinsettia.
+The free printable poinsettia template comes in 3 sizes for each layer, but you can either choose the small, medium or large only - each combo will give you a different poinsettia.
 I used all three sizes on one ornament - this is what I recommend when you make the poinsettia ornament for the first time.

 Next come the supplies and you can also scroll down for a photo tutorial with step-by-step instructions.
 I've got you covered!